leopoldodonnell/tracks-attributes/README.md

 TracksAttributes adds the ability to track ActiveRecord and Object level attributes.

+Sometimes you just need to know what your accessors are at runtime, like when you're writing a controller that needs to return JSON or XML.
 This module extends ActiveRecord::Base with the *tracks_attributes* class method.
 Once this has been called the class is extended with the ability to track attributes through *attr_accessor*, *attr_reader*, and *attr_writer*.
 Plain old Ruby classes may also use *TracksAttributes* by including it as a module first.

 ## Enhanced JSON and XML processing